 We will be awarding up to nine Mellon Graduate Fellowships in Collaborative Humanities for the 2018–2019 academic year, which will relieve students in the program from all teaching duties in their home department and allow students otherwise scheduled for a fellowship year to bank a year of fellowship.
 In addition to the stipend, the fellowship covers tuition, the health services fee, and health and dental insurance.
 It also includes a $1000 research and travel award.

-Students who are entering the 2nd, 3rd, or 4th year of their doctoral program may apply for the fellowship.
+Students currently in the 1st, 2nd, or 3rd year of their doctoral program may apply for the fellowship.
 You may apply whether or not you have started the sequence of collaborative seminars.
+Students hold the fellowship in the 2nd, 3rd, or 4th year of their doctoral program.

 Applications open on December 6, 2017 and close on March 7, 2018.
 To apply, please submit: